puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

   http://localhost:8080/pdb/cmd/v1.

-* (3.0) The `version` and `server-time` endpoints have been moved out of the query api and into to a separate `metadata` API.
+* (3.0) The `version` and `server-time` endpoints have been moved out of the query API and into to a separate `metadata` API.
 They are now accessed at `/pdb/meta/v1/version` and `/pdb/meta/v1/server-time`.

-* (3.0) All previously dash-separated field names (e.g receive-time), subquery operators (e.g select-facts), and query parameters (e.g order-by) are now underscore-separated.
+* (3.0) All previously dash-separated field names (such as "receive-time"), subquery operators (such as "select-facts"), and query parameters (such as "order-by") are now underscore-separated.
 This change does not apply to dash-separated endpoint names such as `aggregate-event-counts`.

-* (3.0) All endpoints with child rest queries (for example `/pdb/query/v4/environments/<env_name>/facts`) will now return a 404 if the parent data does not exist.
-In the past we were returning an empty array, but this gave off the impression there was a parent but the particular child data was empty.
-Now, we return a 404 Not Found status code and a proper JSON error.
+* (3.0) All endpoints with child rest queries (for example `/pdb/query/v4/environments/<env_name>/facts`) now return a 404 if the parent data does not exist.
+In the past, an empty array was returned in this case, but this gave the impression that there was a parent but the particular child data was empty.
+To improve clarity, missing parent data now returns a 404 "Not Found" status code and a proper JSON error.

 #### /pdb/query/v4/catalogs

-* (3.0) The v4 catalogs endpoint has changed the response of the `edges` and `resources` fields to be expanded.
-For more information see [/pdb/query/v4/catalogs documentation](./catalogs.html).
+* (3.0) The v4 catalogs endpoint has caused the response of the `edges` and `resources` fields to be expanded.
+For more information, see [/pdb/query/v4/catalogs documentation](./catalogs.html).

 * (3.0) We have renamed the "name" key of the catalogs endpoint to "certname", for